Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a

-It’s best to mow your lawn early in the morning when the most amount of the water will reach the roots.
+It’s best to water your lawn early in the morning to maximize the amount of moisture that will reach the roots.
 Watering in the heat of the afternoon sun causes evaporation.
 Add about one inch of water each session, about three times a week.
 Watering your lawn more often than this could result in puddles and mush spots, anything less and your lawn could be perpetually thirsty.

 Apply fertilizers to your lawn during the active growing season.
-When you apply the fertilizer will vary depending on if you have a cool season grass or warm season grass.
+When you apply the fertilizer will vary depending on if you have cool-season grass or warm-season grass.
 Using a spreader or spray nozzle will ensure that the fertilizer is spread evenly on the lawn.

 Break down thatch—tight layers of accumulated grass growth—by regularly aerating your lawn.
 Not only does it allow your lawn to “breathe,” but it also increases moisture retention and allows the grass to soak up vital nutrients.